-Weight of Evidence: This pollutant is

-This pollutant is being considered for removal from the section 303(d) list under section 4.1 of the Listing Policy.
-Under section 4.1 a single line of evidence is necessary to assess listing status.
+Weight of Evidence: This pollutant is being considered for removal from the section 303(d) list under section 4.1 of the Listing Policy.
+Under section 4.1 a single line of required by the Listing Policy.

 One line of evidence is available in the administrative record to assess this pollutant.
-One of the samples exceeded the water quality objective but the number of samples is insufficient to determine with the confidence and power required by the Listing Policy.
+One of the samples exceeded the water quality objective but the number of samples is insufficient to determine with the confidence and power segment-pollutant combination from the section 303(d) list.

-Based on the readily available data and information, the weight of evidence indicates that there is insufficient justification in favor of removing this water segment-pollutant combination from the section 303(d) list.
+Based on the readily available data and information, the weight of evidence indicates that there is insufficient justification in favor of removing this water